adhearsion/adhearsion-website/docs/source/plugins.md

 ## Plugin Configuration

 The #config block allows a plugin to define configuration values in a customizable and self-documenting way.
 Every configuration key has a name followed by its default value, and then by a :desc key to allow for a description.
-This is very important!
 By allowing your plugin to be configured this way, its options will be exposed via rake config:show in an application directory.
 Additionally, you will be able to set configuration options via the shell environment, which is handy for services like Heroku.

 A config line can also validate supplied values with a transform: